A Guide to Low Blood Pressure (Hypotension)

 Your healthcare provider may recommend monitoring your blood pressure at home to understand your symptoms and potential causes.

 You might be familiar with inflatable cuffs or finger monitors, but these devices require some extra preparation for the most accurate readings.
-For example, with an inflatable cuff, you’ll need to take multiple readings at the same time each day.
+For example, with an inflatable cuff, you’ll need to take multiple readings at the same time each day after making sure you follow specific instructions to take the most accurate measurement

 In comparison, Aktiia makes it easy to monitor your blood pressure without disrupting your daily routine.
 This lightweight bracelet uses a unique blood pressure monitoring technology that allows you to take around 20 to 30 measurements throughout the day.
-It’s completely automated and automatically logs your results in an app, and you can easily share your readings with your physician.
+It’s completely automated and will log your results in the Aktiia app, from which you can easily share data with your physician.

 Get the latest on blood pressure management.
 Sign up for our newsletter and receive expert insights and tips today!